yogidevendra/docs/docs/application_development.md

     the operators on that stream cannot fit in one container, try NODE_LOCAL locality.
 Both THREAD_LOCAL and
-    NODE_LOCAL streams avoid the Network Interface Card (NIC) completly.
+    NODE_LOCAL streams avoid the Network Interface Card (NIC) completely.
 The former uses intra-process communication to also avoid serialization-deserialization overhead.
 -   The overall throughput and latencies are are not necessarily correlated to the number of operators in a simple way -- the